Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Results and Discussion

+Along with the statistical tests, we also use boxplots to draw a picture of the distribution of the number of failures triggered by the test tools through indicating minimum, first quartile (Q1), median, third quartile (Q3) and maximum of the result data.
 Figure \ref{fig:Exp_1_DetectedFailures} reports the number of triggered failures by each of the tools in experiment configuration SET1.
-In this regard, $(\mu+\lambda)$ ES-driven test generator in {Deeper} could successfully trigger at least 2X more OBEs than the highest record---held by GABExploit---in the competition.
-At the same time, {Deeper} $(\mu+\lambda)$ ES showed more consistent performance over the runs, i.e., with lower standard deviation, compared to GABExploit, which revealed highly different behavior across the runs (e.g., returning over 100 OBEs in some runs, but failed to trigger any failure in other runs \cite{panichella2021sbst}).
-PSO- and GA-driven test generators in {Deeper}, in half of the cases and also on average, triggered higher numbers of failures than the competition's test generators---except for GABExploit, which showed comparable results.
-Moreover, the PSO- and GA-driven approaches were able to trigger the failures in which the ego-car invades the opposite lane of the road---a type of failure that has been typically considered difficult to trigger in most of the test generator tools \cite{panichella2021sbst}.
-Lastly, in SET1, {Deeper} $(\mu,\lambda)$ ES clearly gave a better performance, in terms of the number of detected failures, than {Deeper} NSGA-II, GABExplore, and Swat.
+In this regard, as shown in Figure \ref{fig:Exp_1_DetectedFailures}, $(\mu+\lambda)$ ES-driven test generator in {Deeper} could successfully trigger at least 2X more OBEs than the highest record---held by GABExploit---this significantly different behavior has been also indicated by the results of the statistical test.
+At the same time, {Deeper} $(\mu+\lambda)$ ES showed more consistent performance over the runs, i.e., with lower standard deviation, compared to GABExploit, which revealed highly varying behavior across the runs (e.g., returning over 100 OBEs in some runs, but failed to trigger any failure in other runs \cite{panichella2021sbst}).
+More importantly, the PSO- and GA-driven approaches were able to trigger the failures in which the ego car invades the opposite lane of the road---a type of failure that has been typically considered difficult to trigger in most of the test generator tools \cite{panichella2021sbst}.